 This plat which later became known as Belltown, was Arthur Denny’s Sixth Addition to Seattle, filed in 1873.
 He gave the names, including Bell Street, in honor of the Bell family because the land had once belonged to them.
 From south to north, the streets are Olive, Stewart, Virginia, Lenora, Blanchard and Bell.
 The witness to this plat filing was John M. Blanchard, a local official.

 South of Yesler Way (today’s Pioneer Square) the streets were named by Dr. David Maynard.
-Washington, Main, Jackson and King Streets were named for prominent Democrats of that era (the 1850s.)
+Washington, Main, Jackson and King Streets were named for presidents (George Washington) or for prominent Democrats of the 1850s.
 Weller Street was named for the governor of California, and Lane Street for a pioneer of Oregon, Joseph Lane.
 (Source: page 107 of Four Wagons West.)

 Forgotten streets, name changes